KitchenTableCoders/kitchentablecoders.github.com/_posts/2011-8-20-001-CoffeeScript.markdown

 fee_list: [["Students", "$60"],
            ["Freelancers", "$120"],
            ["Everyone Else", "$250"]]
-summary: CoffeeScript takes some of the best ideas from languages like Ruby and Python, adds it own flairs, and yet stays true to the soul JavaScript.
+summary: CoffeeScript takes some of the best ideas from languages like Ruby and Python, adds its own flairs, and yet stays true to the soul JavaScript.
 ---

-For a programming language only two years old, CoffeeScript has created a lot of buzz and deservedly so.
-CoffeeScript takes some of the best ideas from languages like Ruby and Python, adds it own flairs, and yet stays true to the soul JavaScript.
-In this class we’ll cover the essence of ClojureScript as well as how to leverage it for client-side development and basic server-side development with Node.js.
+For a programming language less than two years old, CoffeeScript has created a lot of buzz and deservedly so.
+CoffeeScript takes some of the best ideas from languages like Ruby and Python, adds its own flairs, and yet stays true to the soul JavaScript.
+In this class we’ll cover the essence of CoffeeScript as well as how to leverage it for client-side development and basic server-side development with Node.js.
 This class assumes intermediate experience with at least one other object oriented programming language.

 *Prerequisites:* Web browser.